FCOO/fcoo-observations/README_SETUPFILES.md

-# Setup-files for FCOOs observations
+# Setup-files for FCOOs observations - NOT READY